 Our Sydney patients are able to drive approximately one week after eyelid surgery.
 Usually, at one week following surgery, our Southern Aesthetic Plastic Surgery patients will be off sedating pain relief and will be able to comfortably turn their head to check their blind spots.

 Most people having blepharoplasty surgery can return to work after one week and can gently exercise after one week.
 You can perform stronger exercises eg heavy lifting, pilates after 4 weeks.

-Dr Sanki and Dr Kotronakis are Kogarah and Shire eyelid rejuvenation specialists, and perform surgery at major hospital facilities including St George Private, Kareena Private, Hurstville and East Sydney Private hospitals.
+Dr Sanki and Dr Kotronakis are Kogarah and Shire eyelid rejuvenation specialists, and perform surgery at major hospital facilities including St George, Hurstville, Bondi Junction and St Luke’s private hospitals.
 They select their hospitals based on their high standards of peri-operative care and their outstanding surgical equipment.

 Dr Sanki has an all female surgical team available weekly.
 Surgery can be a vulnerable time for women, and having the security of an all female plastic surgery team can be comforting and reassuring.
 Dr Sanki’s team are not picked upon their gender, but are picked for their experience, dedication and skill.